RTX 3090 for AI: Best Value GPU for Local LLM Hosting

 - RTX 3090: Best value.
 Buy this if you’re starting out or building a multi-GPU setup.

-- RTX 4090: 30-40% faster for 2x the price.
+- RTX 4090: Faster but roughly 2x the price.
 Only worth it if you need maximum speed per slot.

 - A100: Only makes sense if you need 80GB VRAM on a single card (70B+ models without quantization).
 The price is prohibitive for small operations.

-Two RTX 3090s ($1,600) outperform one RTX 4090 ($1,700) for total throughput, and give you 48GB VRAM for running 70B models.
+Two RTX 3090s cost roughly the same as one RTX 4090 but outperform it for total throughput, and give you 48GB VRAM for running 70B models.

 Multi-GPU Setups